leo-project/leofs_doctor/README.md

 http://erlang.org/documentation/doc-6.4/lib/stdlib-2.4/doc/html/supervisor.html
   - Simply compare the current supervisour trees on memory with the expected one represented by a YAML file

+## Code
+The part of code is derived from [entop](https://github.com/mazenharake/entop).

+## License
+LeoFS Doctor is distributed under [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0).

 ## Sponsors
 LeoProject/LeoFS is sponsored by [Rakuten, Inc.](http://global.rakuten.com/corp/) and supported by [Rakuten Institute of Technology](http://rit.rakuten.co.jp/).

-## Code
-The part of code is derived from [entop](https://github.com/mazenharake/entop).